marmelab/react-admin/docs/AuthRBAC.md

 Add a `name` prop to the `<WizardForm.Step>` so you can reference it in the permissions.
 Then, to allow users to access a particular `<WizardForm.Step>`, update the permissions definition as follows: `{ action: 'write', resource: '{RESOURCE}.step.{NAME}' }`, where `RESOURCE` is the resource name, and `NAME` the name you provided to the `<WizardForm.Step>`.

-> For instance, to allow users access to the following tab `<WizardForm.Step label="Description" name="description">` in `product` resource, add this line in permissions: `{ action: 'write', resource: 'products.step.description' }`.
+> For instance, to allow users access to the following tab `<WizardForm.Step label="Description" name="description">` in `products` resource, add this line in permissions: `{ action: 'write', resource: 'products.step.description' }`.

 `<WizardForm.Step>` also only renders the child inputs for which the user has the 'write' permissions.